Skip to main content

 This includes:

-• goods that are incorporated into or used up as part of servicing a boat or aircraft being exported
+• goods that are incorporated into or fully used as part of servicing a boat or aircraft being exported

 • services provided directly in connection with an exported boat or aircraft.